oswaldogressani/Serial_interval/README.md

 This repository contains all the routines required to reproduce the results in the preprint entitled “Nonparametric serial interval estimation” by Oswaldo Gressani and Niel Hens.
-The preprint is available on MedRxiv (ref).
+The preprint will soon be available on a preprint repository.

 This repository is organized in two main folders (**01-Simulations** and **02-RealData**).